 - If you attended college or university, contact your alumni office to see if there are discounts available for things like insurance, healthcare/prescriptions, and even stores and restaurants.

 - If you have ever been in the military, there are all kinds of benefits, services, and discounts available.
-Information can be found at official sites like Military OneSource and TriCare, or find a local office through MilitaryINSTALLATIONS.
+Information can be found at official sites like Military OneSource, or find a local office through MilitaryINSTALLATIONS.

 - Rewards clubs and points programs sometimes include special offers and discounts.
 Make sure that you're signed up for email newsletters or updates to stay informed on these.

 - Your pharmacist or healthcare provider can help you figure out if you're eligible for extra coverage and health insurance.
 These can include subsidies, prescription plans, and other savings.

 Lower Transportation Costs

 Transportation can be another big expense that's tough to find savings on.
 There are some options for retirees who are looking for discounts here, however.

 - If you own a car and are a good, safe driver, consider letting your insurance provider add a tracking device to your car.
 Depending on the provider, their terms, and how safely you drive, you can save a percentage on your insurance premiums.
 Discounts differ amongst insurers, but most claim that you can save up to 25 percent.
 Caveat: Make sure you're comfortable with the amount and type of information being collected before signing on for this type of program.

 - Compare public transportation costs.
 Depending on where you live, there may be several options such as buses, light rail, subways, and more.
 Call or investigate your city's public transportation options online, paying special attention to the routes you would normally take for common destinations and the costs associated with these.

 - If you don't have a car and public transportation isn't an option, uberPOOL can help you find others to share the cost of uberX rides.
 If you can't find your city available on the site, you can request to have it added.